Hair Deformers¶

 Attach To Surface¶

 Attach hair to surface.
-Useful when wanting to 'glue' hair to character geometry (scalp)
+Useful when wanting to 'glue' hair roots to character geometry (scalp)

 Move to Border¶